 Christian Unity Week

-On Friday we start the Octave of Prayer for Christian Unity.
-It concludes with the Feast of the Conversion of St Paul on Friday 25th January.
-You may like to use this prayer:
+On Saturday we start the Octave of Prayer for Christian Unity.
+It concludes with the Feast of the Conversion of St Paul on Saturday 25th January,

 Tender-hearted God.
 Your Son Jesus prayed that we may be one.
 As we journey together in openness and truth, may we draw closer to each other.
 May our love embrace people of all faiths, Send your Spirit to empower us to promote dignity and compassion in societies, nations and world.
 God of life, lead us to justice and peace, AMEN.